gavinschultz/gavinschultz.github.io/_posts/2015-02-05-C0AE-C0E1-initialize-galaxy-i.md

 ```
 C0D4: 34 04        PSHS ,B    Push B to stack
-C0D6: A1 E0        CMPA ,S+   A - stack value, pop stack and discard
+C0D6: A1 E0        CMPA ,S+   A - stack value, discard top of stack
 ```

 The end result of these two operations is a comparison of register A to register B, something akin to a `CMPA ,B` instruction.
 Unfortunately such an instruction does not exist; other processors might offer such an operation, but the 6809 does not provide direct register-to-register comparison.
 We have to work around that by loading one of the registers into memory first, and then we can perform a register-to-memory comparison.